 What is PayPal API

 A PayPal API is an interface which serves as an intermedium between a server and a client program.
 In our case, the server program which provides API to the third party developers is PayPal.
-A client is a program which developers create basing on the PayPal API for making payments on a website, refunding sales, looking up details of transactions, setting up a billing plan, storing a credit card’s history secure, etc. PayPal API is RESTful, it uses HTTP methods to be easily incorporated into the web and mobile apps.
+A client is a program which developers create basing on the PayPal API for making payments on a website, refunding sales, looking up details of transactions, setting up a billing plan, storing a credit card’s history secure, etc. PayPal is a REST API, it uses HTTP methods to be easily incorporated into the web and mobile apps.

 How to get PayPal API key, credentials, and signature